-It’s on the pricier side at $450, but it remains a very good deal compared to other rigs with mounting points for monitors.
+It’s on the pricier side, but it remains a very good deal compared to other rigs with mounting points for monitors.
 If you’re using just a single screen, a large television of up to 50-inches can be affixed to the center mounting point.

 If you’re looking to take sim racing seriously, this is an affordable and well-built rig that would be perfect for you.

 5. Playseat F1

 If you’re a Formula 1 fan, the Playseat F1 is the simulator racing cockpit for you.

 Designed to mimic the seating position of a Formula 1 car or another open wheel car, this racing cockpit is the preferred option of the F1 Esports series and perfect for those looking to race open wheel cars or play the officially licensed F1 games, like F1 2019.